ceejbot/opsbot/README.md

 Set up an incoming webhook in Slack.
 Add its full URI (with token) to the 'hook' field in your config.

 List the plugins you want to load as fields in the `plugins` hash.
 The value should be an object with any required configuration for the plugin.
+Note that opsbot can load built-in plugins and plugins installed via npm.

 Example configuration: